DevExpress/devextreme-demos/JSDemos/Demos/TreeList/ColumnChooser/description.md

 * *"select"*
 Users select and deselect checkboxes with column names.

+The column chooser selection is non-recursive.
+When a user selects a parent item, nested items remain unselected.
+To select items recursively, set the **selection**.[recursive](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columnChooser/selection/#recursive) property to **true**.
+In this demo, you can use the checkbox under the TreeList component to toggle this property.

-If the [allowSearch](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columnChooser/#allowSearch) property is set to **true**, users can search through column names.
+If the **search**.[enabled](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columnChooser/search/#enabled) property is set to **true**, users can search through column names.
 In this demo, use the checkbox below the TreeList to toggle this feature.

 To hide a column in code, set the **columns[]**.[visible](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columns/#visible) property to **false**.